topo-gps/ios-manual/en/waypoints/waypoints_create_map.rst

 There are several ways to create waypoints in Topo GPS.

 - Pressing long on the map and dragging the icon to the desired location.
-- Entering an address in the address tab via Menu > Search.
+- Entering an address in the address tab via Menu > Search > Search address.
-- Entering coordinates in the coordinates tab via Menu > Search.
+- Entering coordinates in the coordinates tab via Menu > Search > Enter coordinates.
-- Scanning coordinates with the coordinates scanner via Menu > Search.
+- Scanning coordinates with the coordinates scanner via Menu > Search > Scan coordinates.
-- Importing a geodata file which contains waypoints via Menu > Waypoints > More > Import file.
+- Importing a geodata file which contains waypoints via Menu > More > Import file.
 - Saving the current location as a waypoint by pressing the position marker and then 'Save' or 'Create waypoint'.
 - Taking a photo via Menu > Camera.
 - Adding waypoints via the waypoints screen > More > +.